null

 2023

-Disaster strikes again!
+Disaster struck again!
 In December 2023, while we were doing our raffles, we discovered that a horrible company from India was pretending to be us!
 This awful impersonator was running ads on social media to trick people and to make matters worse, despite reporting them over and over and over, because they were running ads, Instagram and Facebook wouldn't take them down!

 We then learned that two more companies were impersonating us!
 The old saying says, "Imitation is the biggest form of flattery" - I can assure you this is not flattering!
 But, thankfully, we really gotten a lot of support and we are making it through.